-- 7. Chapter 17.136.050 (F) (3) of the Marion County Code (MCC) permits a photovoltaic solar power generating facility in an EFU zone as a conditional use, subject to MCC 17.120.110.
+- 7. Chapter 17.137.050 (F) (3) of the Marion County Code (MCC) permits a photovoltaic solar power generating facility in an EFU zone as a conditional use, subject to MCC 17.120.110.
 MCC 17.120.110(2) states that, for high-value farmland soils described at ORS 195.300(10), the following must be satisfied: - (A) A photovoltaic solar power generation facility shall not preclude more than 12 acres from use as a commercial agricultural enterprise unless an exception is taken pursuant to ORS 197.732 and OAR Chapter 660, Division 004;

-The proposed facility is 12 acres in size on high-value farmland.
+The proposed facility is 10 acres in size on high-value farmland.
 Whether the facility would preclude additional acres from farming, though, depends on: (1) whether the remainder of the parcel can be farmed after this solar facility is developed; (2) whether other land adjacent to the solar facility now being farmed in conjunction with the land would still be able to be farmed after the facility is constructed; and (3) whether land adjacent to the solar facility depends on access through the farmland proposed to be used for the facility and would still be able to be farmed after the solar facility is developed.
-The applicant demonstrates how the remainder of the parcel can continue to be farmed after the proposed solar array were sited.
+The applicant demonstrates how the remainder of the parcel can continue to be farmed after the proposed solar array is sited.
 The parcel does not appear to be farmed in conjunction with surrounding farmland.
-Finally, access to the facility would be directly from the adjacent roadway Schmidt Rd SE, which runs through the parcel.
-No farmland would be taken out of production for the access road.
-This criterion appears to be met.
+Access to the facility would be from a new driveway connecting the facility directly to Aumsville Highway.
+It appears that the new accessway is included as part of the proposed 10 acre facility.
+If that is the case, then this criterion appears to be met.